Public Signals in Network Congestion Games: Introduction

-In general, it is known that the signaling problem sketched above is intrinsically difficult.
-In a seminal work, Bhaskar et al.~\cite{BhaskarCKS16} show that the problem of computing the optimal scheme cannot be approximated in polynomial time by a factor of $(4/3 - \epsilon)$ for every $\epsilon > 0$ unless \classP\ = \classNP.
-The hardness result applies when edge costs are affine linear in the amount of traffic.
-In particular, costs are \emph{affine with state-based offsets}, i.e., the state of nature will affect only the constant offset in the delays.
-Moreover, the reduction applies even for a single commodity when all users want to travel from the same source to the same target.
-Note that a $4/3$-approximation is a trivial consequence on the well-known bound of $4/3$ on the price of anarchy for affine costs~\cite{RoughgardenT02}.
+This signaling problem is intrinsically difficult.
+In a seminal work, \cite{BhaskarCKS16} show that the problem of computing the optimal scheme cannot be approximated in polynomial time by a factor of $4/3 - \epsilon$ for every $\epsilon > 0$ unless \classP\ = \classNP.
+The hardness result applies to single-commodity networks (i.e., all agents travel from the same source to the same target) where edge costs are \emph{affine with state-based offsets} (i.e., the cost of an edge $e$ in state $\theta$ is of the form $c_e^{\theta}(x) = a_e \, x + b_e^{\theta}$ with $a_e>0$ and $b_e^\theta\geq 0$).
+A $4/3$-approximation, however, is a trivial consequence of the well-known bound of $4/3$ on the price of anarchy for affine costs~\citep{RoughgardenT02}.

-While this result limits what can be expected from signaling, the reduction relies on a number of (arguably) strong assumptions.
-For example, the network is assumed to have arbitrary (worst-case) structure.
-Moreover, the reduction requires a very large number of states that is linear in the number of connections in the network.
-Arguably, real-world networks rarely have worst-case structure.
-Moreover, the number of states of nature that result in substantially different road conditions is usually limited and intuitively seems much lower than the number of edges in a large-scale traffic network.
-In this paper, our interest is to understand the consequences of network structure and bounded number of states of nature on the structure and computational complexity of computing optimal signaling schemes.
-Before stating our results, we proceed with a formal description of the model and the signaling problem.